Tamimah-Research/documentation/documentation.md

    - When you run `git mergetool`, Visual Studio Code will open with the conflicting files.
    - Resolve the conflicts in Visual Studio Code and save the changes.
    - Close Visual Studio Code to let Git know that the merge process is complete.

+#### NOTE
+You can use the GUI based applications like below too to work on GIT
+- GIT Extensions
+- GitHub desktop
+- Source Tree
+- Tortoise GIT
+- SmartGit